henryksarat/solana/booth_exchange/README.md

 * Refactor the Type Script tests since there is a lot of repeat code
 * Create basic web front end using React

+## Open Questions
+* How does decimal math work between mints?
+Solana is 9 decimals while serum is 6 decimals.
+I decided to only support exchange between mints of the same decimal value.
+* Using the Regex cargo package in Rust ("regex", "1.5) results in the solana program not deploying.
+A barebones program costs 0.000965 SOL to deploy.
+However, initilaizing a basic Regex costs ~9.64876632 SOL.
+The .so file itself from the general smart contract file I have jumps from 405.728 KB to 1593.864 KB by adding one regex initialization.

 ## Two ways to run tests:

 Option 1: